MicrosoftDocs/ai-builder/ai-builder-docs/before-you-build-text-classification-model.md

 | Text data | Tag X, Tag Y, Tag Z |

 ## Import your data into Common Data Service
 We understand that your data might not be in Common Data Service.
-However, Common Data Services for Apps includes a powerful set of connectors that will help you import your data from all major kinds of data sources.
-For more information about how to import data into Common Data Service, go to the [Add data to an entity in Common Data Service by using Power Query](https://docs.microsoft.com/powerapps/maker/common-data-service/data-platform-cds-newentity-pq) topic in PowerApps docs.
+However, Common Data Service includes a powerful set of connectors that will help you import your data from all major kinds of data sources.
+For more information about how to import data into Common Data Service, go to the [Add data to an entity in Common Data Service by using Power Query](/powerapps/maker/common-data-service/data-platform-cds-newentity-pq) topic in PowerApps docs.

 As an example, here is how to import training data from an Excel sheet.
 This example uses an excel file like this: